-If you are working with a document then you may to want to add a header and footer section.
-The header and footer in Word allows youto add information to the top and bottom of each page within a document.
+When working with long documents you will need to add a header and footer section.
+The header and footer in Word allows you to add information to the top and bottom of each page within a document.
 These sections allow you to keep information consistent on all or multiple pages within the document and save you time so you do not have to copy and paste the information into the main body section of each page.

 The header and footer in Word has some simple and effective options but also allows you to create a complex setup if needed.
 You can set up different headers and footers for your odd and even pages, and even use a different header and footer on the first page of your document.

 In my example, I want to add a header and footer to a document with the exception of the first page which I want to have no header and footer as it is my title page.

 - Open the document you wish to add a header to.
 You can press Ctrl + F12 on the keyboard to display the Open dialog box.

 - Locate the document you wish to open and select it then click Open

 - Click the Insert tab and choose the Header button